 The list of global toll free phone numbers are included in the Cash Passport Pack.

 Retrieving any balance of funds left on the card on your return

 To retrieve the remaining balance on the card, complete the Cash Passport Encashment Authorisation Form located at www.cashpassport.com.au

 Or simply access funds via a local Visa ATM machine.

-A monthly inactivity fee will be charged if the card is inactive for a period exceeding 12 consecutive months.
 Please refer to the Cash Passport brochure for more information on fees and limits.

 More about Western Union